department-of-reuse/DoR/README.md

 ## shortcuts
 - "baseline is X"
 - ignore related work?
+- look for citations [] but not always
+- results, conclusions, threats often not very important for reuse
+-

 ## Grey Areas
 - justifications for why an approach is reasonable, e.g. why stop words were chosen ("all these people also did it").
 The degree of substantiveness seems important.